For urgent consular assistance call

 If your passport is lost or stolen, tell the Australian Government as soon as possible:

-The currency of Finland is the Euro.
+The currency of Finland is the euro.

 Declare amounts over 10,000 euros or equivalent currency if you're travelling between Finland and any non-European Union (EU) country.
 This covers all forms of currency, not only cash.

-You don't need to declare cash if you're travelling to or from another EU country.
+You don't need to declare cash if travelling to or from another EU country.

 Long, dark nights during winter can reduce visibility.